lypiut/android-makers-2023-talk/maestro.md

 - Write it with End to End testing in mind
 - Build a new test stack

+^
+- We reboot the mobile app (Android and iOS) in 2019.
+- The company globaly shifting to end to end testing (mobile and web product) so the app was build along side end to end tests
+- We built a new testing stack to write test once and run them on Android and iOS

 ---

 # The stack

 ![inline fill](ressources/existing-stack.png)

+^
+We finished with this stack:
+- Cucumber that describe tests in a kind of natural language to make test easy to write and easy to read
+- WebdriverIO with Appium to write test implementations and communicate with devices
+- Tests are executed on a device farm hosted by BrowserStack and test report were built with allure.
+- You don't know all these technologies don't worry

 ---